evan47west/Bylaws/Bylaws.md

 ### Section 5.
 The House budget must be balanced.
 This includes all house monthly utility and alumni rent payments.
 As such no money collected from dues shall be used to pay house monthly utility and alumni rent payments.
 The House budget shall be funded by the following:

-  1. Rent shall be charged at the rate of two thousand dollars ($2,000) per semester during the Active Chapter period of the fraternity to each Active Brother who chooses to live in the house.
+  1. Rent shall be charged at the rate of two thousand one hundred dollars ($2,100) per semester during the Active Chapter period of the fraternity to each Active Brother who chooses to live in the house.
 The following shall be included within this payment:

-  -  A fee of one thousand three hundred dollars ($1,300) per housing spot for payment of the Georgia Tech Chapter of Delta Upsilon Fraternity’s Alumni Association rent as set by the Chapter landlords.
+  -  A fee of one thousand five hundred dollars ($1,500) per housing spot for payment of the Georgia Tech Chapter of Delta Upsilon Fraternity’s Alumni Association rent as set by the Chapter landlords.
-  - A fee of seven hundred dollars ($700) per housing spot for payment of monthly utilities.
+  - A fee of six hundred dollars ($600) per housing spot for payment of monthly utilities.
   - An additional fee of two hundred dollars ($200) per housing spot shall be charged to persons who live in the house but are not Active Brothers.
 These persons shall be referred to as boarders.
-Boarders will pay a total of two thousand two hundred dollars ($2,200) per semester during the Active Chapter period.
+Boarders will pay a total of two thousand three hundred dollars ($2,300) per semester during the Active Chapter period.

   2. Any room(s) not filled by the end of the housing sign-ups will be the responsibility of the active brother(s) that were most recently initiated as per role book number.
 Said room(s) will go to the next greatest role book number(s) if: